Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-chain-of-food/the-waterways-of-whomever/chapter-4.md

 The president chattered his teeth and looked skeptical.
 "Say you're right.
 What's the plan?
 Why _pretend_ the war is over?"

 "Simple, your honor.
 We stop building ships.
 We stop defending ourselves.
-In a few weeks, all our cannons have moved or been dissembled---and voila, the enemy takes our island easily."
+In a few weeks, all our cannons have moved or been disassembled---and voila, the enemy takes our island easily."

 The hare shook his head.
 "I don't see it.
 I am sorry, Paunet.
 I fear your ship---"